-Along with my passion for nature and space, I love make-up, working out, the arts, and reading.
-Visit my “Life” page for stories on life with pets, what conservation means to me, or reviews of musical productions.
-I may on occasion talk about living with depression or anxiety as a young adult in today’s society, or the absolute joy of having a brother who is 14 years younger than me.
+Along with my passion for nature and space, I love going to amusement parks, arts, reading, working out and my cat, Fred.
+Visit my “Thoughts on Life” page for stories on life with pets, what conservation means to me, or reviews of musical productions.
+I may on occasion talk about living with depression or anxiety as a young adult in today’s society, or the absolute joy of having a brother who is much younger than me.

-Like I said — I am a hodge-podge of interests!
 I hope that you’ll stick with me through this journey called life and thank you for your support.
 It means more than I could ever describe.